NI LabVIEW RIO Evaluation Kit FAQ

 The setup program gets to the Hardware Test step, but it shows a Deployment Failed error.

-If this fails, try manually resetting the target's IP address as explained in the previous answer.
+If this fails, try manually resetting the target's IP address as explained above.
 Then retry restoring the target.

 The setup program says that "Deployment Finished," but I do not see the LCD displaying text.

-The small board on the target may be improperly connected.
+The small board for the LCD on the target may be improperly connected.
 Look closely at where these two boards connect and ensure that they are fitting together and that the small board is securely attached (there should be no more than 1-2 mm of visible pins between the connectors).
-If it is obviously connected correctly, it may be defective.
-Please contact National Instruments for help.
+Next ensure the LCD Contrast knob, located to the left of the screen, is adjusted to be visible.
+If the LCD is obviously connected correctly and adjusting contrast doesn't help, it may be defective.
+Please contact NI Support (ni.com/ask) for help.

 I have received an "Unhandled Error."
 What do I do now?

-If for some reason you encounter an Unhandled Error Detected screen, there is probably something wrong with your configuration.
+If for some reason you encounter an Unhandled Error Detected screen, there is something wrong with your network configuration.
 First, retry the operation that failed.
-If this still causes an error, here are some troubleshooting tips.
-If none of these succeed in fixing the problem, please contact National Instruments for support.
+If this still causes an error, follow the troubleshooting tips below.
+If none of these succeed in fixing the problem, please contact NI for support.

 • Ensure that the target is powered on (one of the four LEDs on the edge of the main board should be on) and located on the same subnetwork as the host PC.

-• Press the reset button (next to the Ethernet jack on the main board).
+• Press the hardware Reset button (next to the Ethernet jack on the main board).
 Wait a minute for the target to boot before trying the operation again.

 • Check to see that the LEDs in the Ethernet jack are on or blinking.
 If they are not, ensure that the cable is fully connected at both ends, the Ethernet switch or router is powered on, and that the cable itself is not faulty (may need to try another cable to verify this).

 • A firewall may be blocking communication with the target.
 Try temporarily reconfiguring or turning off your firewall to see if this fixes the problem.
+For more specific ports to open, read Configuring Software and Hardware Firewalls to Support NI Products.
 Warning: Leaving your computer in this state may make it vulnerable to attack.
 When you are finished troubleshooting, remember to restore the original firewall settings.

-If you have completed all of the included tutorials, join the ni.com/rioeval/nextstep community to find more advanced exercises, learn about LabVIEW RIO industry case studies, and explore LabVIEW RIO platform products.
+If you have completed all of the included tutorials, join the ni.com/rioeval/nextstep community to find more advanced exercises, ask questions on the discussion form, read industry case studies, and explore NI embedded systems products.